 The Worst Years: 2004, 2005

-Steer clear of these early risers!
+Steer clear of these morning enthusiasts!
 Why?
-Let’s count the ways:
+Let’s list the methods:

 - Highest number of owner-reported complaints and recalls (yikes!)